angary/angary.github.io/content/posts/unsw-course-review.md

 ### Overview

 My favourite 1st year comp course.
 The course begins off with a recap on linked lists, so you may benefit from just having done COMP1511 (though not necessarily).

-There were two big assignments, the first on binary trees, and the second on graphs (this may vary).
+From there, it's a mix of implementing data structures & algorithms in C and some theory (though nothing too complex / much math involved).

+**Why is the content in this course important?**

+Whilst the content wouldn't help you build a cool practical application anytime soon, there are two reasons I suggest completing this course.

+1. You learn how to quantitatively assess code quality (i.e. how efficient is your code)
+2. The content here is relevant for most software engineering technical interviews
+3. Some of the algorithms, i.e. BFS, DFS can still be useful in software engineering

+Aside from that, you'll be more than fine without having to remember the quirks of a red-black tree or 2-3-4 trees.

 **Recommended resources**
 - [Back To Back SWE](https://www.youtube.com/channel/UCmJz2DV1a3yfgrR7GqRtUUA)

 ## MATH1231 - Mathematics 1B
-*Linear algebra, calculus*
+*Linear algebra (vector spaces, matrices, linear transformation, eigenvalues & eigenvectors), calculus(differential equations, sequences, series, integration)*

 ### Overview

 More on Linear Algebra and Calculus.
-Some cool matrices in Linear Algebra, and differential equations in Calculus.
+I found the matrices content to be quite interesting (which has some applications here and there in computer science).
+Meanwhile the calculus gets more interesting compared to 11[34]1.

 **Recommended resources**
 - Get the online textbook for the course from moodle (I found this more useful than the lectures)